-Well, I would start by looking where you currently have some wall outlets and see if it is convenient to have one on behind it.
-This way all you need to do is take off the old powerpoint, drill a hole through the wall, push through some 2.5mm two core and earth cable (also known as 12-2 Romex 20A) and wire up the new GPO.
+Well, I would start by looking at where you currently have some wall outlets and see if it is convenient to have one behind it.
+This way all you need to do is take off the old power outlet, drill a hole through the wall, push through some 2.5mm two-core and earth cable (also known as 12-2 Romex 20A), and wire up the new GPO.

 How to install a power outlet to an internal house wall.

 Internal house walls are the hardest to install a new power wall outlet.
 This is because there is no room to push a cable through.
 The house framework has cross beams that may block the cable access.
 Double brick or solid internal concrete walls can also be a real challenge.